Ian MacKaye: Straight edge philosophy

 The song "Straight Edge" was written by MacKaye for his band Minor Threat and was released in 1981 on Minor Threat's self-titled EP.
 It was a song that described his personal life free of drugs, alcohol and "sex as a conquest", though claimed he was not attempting to force the lifestyle on others.
-The song came about through MacKaye moving away from DC as a teenager, briefly to Palo Alto, California, and returning to find friends addicted to alcohol & drugs.
+The song came about through MacKaye moving away from DC as a teenager, briefly to Palo Alto, California, and returning to find friends addicted to alcohol and drugs.

 His decision to abstain from substances began to influence youth culture as Minor Threat gained popularity through numerous live shows and sales of their EP.
 Although to MacKaye the song did not represent a philosophy or a movement, over time people adopted the philosophy of the song and many bands began to label themselves "straight edge", founding the straight edge movement.
 Although straight edge is not explicitly supportive of vegetarianism, MacKaye has stated that he is a vegetarian because he regards it as a logical progression of his views.
 He follows a strict vegan diet.
 In interviews especially in his later life, MacKaye has often become annoyed with questions about being the founding father of a movement he never intended to start:

 "I'm credited because I coined a phrase and wrote a song about it.
 I'm not going to spend any more energy than I already have explaining that.
 From the very beginning I've tried to say that this is not my opinion.
 That whole thing just makes me realize I don't have any control over what people think of me.
 And I don't really give a fuck.
 I think that the idea of straight edge, the song that I wrote, and the way people have related it, there's some people who have abused it, they've allowed their fundamentalism to interfere with the real message, which in my mind, was that people should be allowed to live their lives the way they want to.
 It was just the title of a song that I wrote but certainly never intended to start a movement."